School of Engineering Infinite Mile Awards

 WELCOME BY DEAN THOMAS L. MAGNANTI:

-Before I go any further, I’d like to ask all of you who have received School of Engineering Infinite Mile Awards in previous years to stand up.
-Thank you.
-It’s great to have you here with us.
+I ask all of you who have received School of Engineering Infinite Mile Awards in previous years to stand up.
+(Let’s give them a round of applause, too.)

 Infinite Mile Awards for Excellence: